 Should students have a particular interest in PE they should consider selecting the subject as one of their Option choices.

-Details of the PE GCSE course are provided later in the handbook.
+Details of the PE GCSE course are provided later in the handbook as is the Health and Fitness VCERT course.